wenzhaojia2000/wenzhaojia2000/README.md

 - ⚡ Fun fact: ...
 -->

-Useful command to list all commits made by you in the current working repository at a certain date.
+Here's a useful command to list all commits made by you in the current working repository at a certain date.
 Just stick the following at the end of your `.bashrc` file:

 ```bash
 # Logs git commits by you on a certain date